hydrusnetwork/hydrus/docs/developer_api.md

 In extreme edge cases, these two can be mixed by populating both A and B selective, making a larger union of both current and deleted file records.

 Please note that unions can be very very computationally expensive.
-If you can achieve what you want with a single file_service_key, two queries in a row with different service keys, or an umbrella like `all my files` or `all local files`, please do.
+If you can achieve what you want with a single file_service_key, two queries in a row with different service keys, or an umbrella like `all my files` or `hydrus local file storage`, please do.
 Otherwise, let me know what is running slow and I'll have a look at it.

-'deleted from all local files' includes all files that have been physically deleted (i.e. deleted from the trash) and not available any more for fetch file/thumbnail requests. 'deleted from all my files' includes all of those physically deleted files _and_ the trash.
+'deleted from hydrus local file storage' includes all files that have been physically deleted (i.e. deleted from the trash) and not available any more for fetch file/thumbnail requests. 'deleted from all my files' includes all of those physically deleted files _and_ the trash.
 If a file is deleted with the special 'do not leave a deletion record' command, then it won't show up in a 'deleted from file domain' search!

 'all known files' is a tricky domain.
 It converts much of the search tech to ignore where files actually are and look at the accompanying tag domain (e.g. all the files that have been tagged), and can sometimes be very expensive.